Ideal quantum gases: A geometrothermodynamic approach: Bose-Einstein condensation

-To establish the fundamental equation that governs the transition of a Bose gas into a Bose-Einstein condensate, we must perform a different analysis.
-In fact, in the last section we investigated the classical limit $z<<1$ to find out the properties of the Bose gas.
-The condensation, instead, corresponds to small values of the chemical potential, i.e., $z\rightarrow 1$.
-It is not an easy task to handle this case analytically for particular thermodynamic potentials, like the entropy, in such a way that the Ehrenfest scheme can be applied.
 However, since we are interested in investigating the condensation in a geometric framework, and the results of GTD do not depend on the choice of thermodynamic potential, we choose the internal energy to study the condensation as a phase transition.
-In this case, the computations can be carried out in a simple manner.
-According to (\ref{untd}), the internal energy per particle of a Bose gas is \be u=\frac{U}{N} = \frac{3}{2} k_{_B} T \frac{g_{\frac{5}{2}}(z)}{g_{\frac{3}{2}}(z)} \ . \ee This equation governs the dynamics of the Bose gas for arbitrary values of $z$.
+In this case, the computations can be carried out in a simple manner \cite{huang}.
+According to (\ref{untd}), the internal energy per particle of a bosonic gas is \be u=\frac{U}{N} = \frac{3}{2} k_{_B} T \frac{g_{\frac{5}{2}}(z)}{g_{\frac{3}{2}}(z)} \ . \ee This equation governs the dynamics of the gas for arbitrary values of $z$.
 We will therefore use it to investigate the dynamical behavior at the onset of the Bose-Einstein condensation.

-To apply the Eherenfest scheme we compute the derivatives of the thermodynamic potential (\ref{ubec}).
+To apply the Ehrenfest scheme, we compute the derivatives of the thermodynamic potential (\ref{ubec}).
 Then, it is possible to show that the first derivative with respect to $\mu$ diverges as $\mu\rightarrow 0$.
 This behavior is illustrated in Fig. \ref{fig1}.

-Accordingly, we can conclude that there exists a first-order phase transition as the chemical potential approaches zero.
+Accordingly, we can conclude that there exists a first order phase transition as the chemical potential approaches zero.